Grand Heartland River Cruise

 - Rosalie House - Visit Rosalie, an antebellum mansion in downtown Natchez.
 Excursions begin at the top of every hour.
 Make sure to wear your lanyard for complimentary entry.

 Experience a once-in-a-lifetime outdoor adventure at the Double C Ranch, perfect for nature-lovers and wildlife-enthusiasts.
 Aboard your private sport utility vehicle, guided by a local professional, enjoy breathtaking views as you travel through scenic hardwood forest, cattle fields, farmlands, and pine plantations.
 Back at the ranch, watch in awe during live tomahawk throwing, bullwhip popping, archery, and lasso throwing demonstrations.
-After, get some pointers on form and technique and prepare to shine and surprise yourself as you give it a try!
+After, get some pointers on form and technique and prepare to shine and surprise yourself as you give it a try.
 Take home a survivor certificate and photos to share.

-Activity Level: Moderate | ADA Accessibility: No
+Activity Level: Moderate | ADA Accessible: No

 This is a Signature shore excursion and should be reserved in advance.
 Please call (800) 894-8570 for information.